AdarshKashyap14/CHALLENGE-GMAILAUTORESPONSE/README.md

-# Auto Reply App for Gmail
+# Listed Challenge - Gmail Auto Response App with the specifications required.

 This Node.js application allows you to automate email responses while you're on vacation using the Gmail API.
 It checks for new emails in a specified Gmail mailbox, sends auto-replies to emails that have no prior replies, adds a label to the replied email, and moves it to the labeled folder.
 The app runs at random intervals between 45 to 120 seconds.